ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 *get ‘/login’ and post ‘/login’*

-If the user is not already logged in, the ‘get’ action will render the login form view; otherwise it will redirect to the user’s home page.
+If the user is not already logged in, the ‘get’ action will render the login form view; otherwise it will redirect to the user’s home page(for future reference, this will be the case for any action when a user is not logged in).
 The ‘post’ action processes the form data and will either redirect the user to her home page or back to the login form (with a flash message explaining the error) if the user data doesn’t match a current user in the database.

 *get ‘/home’*